 Rick Mandal (he/him) is a freshman at UC San Diego from Fremont, California and is currently pursuing a Clinical Psychology degree.
 As someone who is looking to become a child psychiatrist to assist underserved and underfunded youth communities in the future, he recognizes the multiple hurdles many of those community members have to overcome in order receive a quality, holistic education and access higher education institutions.
 Although he is relatively new to the advocacy scene, Rick wishes to be of service to these communities as soon as he can and turned to GENup to do so.
 He is presently the Social Media Manager for GENup and the Media Director of GENup Collegiate at UCSD.
 In his free time, Rick enjoys listening to music while tending to his numerous houseplants and working on his portrait photography business.

-Sarah Cheung (she/her) is a senior at San Francisco University High School.
-As the GENup Director of Strategic Partnerships, she is responsible for building and maintaining connections with our 40+ partner organizations, from teacher unions to youth-led nonprofits.
+Sarah Cheung (she/her) is a rising first-year at Yale University.
+As the GENup Collegiate Director of Technology, she is responsible for building and leading tech initiatives.
+She formerly served as the GENup Director of Strategic Partnerships, maintaining connections with our 40+ partner organizations.
 Her passion for education advocacy sparked from growing up in San Francisco’s public schools and after-school programs and seeing a stark contrast in resources and opportunities compared to private high schools.
 Sarah was inspired from her experience to become involved in activism through TeenTechSF, a nonprofit dedicated to providing access to tech for all teens, where she served as the Communication Co-Chair and is currently the President.
 This work led her to become familiar with the San Francisco Youth Commission, a chartered body that gives recommendations to the Board of Supervisors and Mayor’s Office on youth-related legislation.
-On the Youth Commission, she currently serves as the District 1 Representative and Vice Chair, and has been a youth leader on Vote16, a charter amendment on November’s ballot to expand voting rights to 16 and 17 year olds in municipal elections.
+On the Youth Commission, she currently serves as the Mayoral Appointee and Chair of the Civic Engagement Committee, and has been a youth leader on Vote16, a charter amendment on November’s ballot to expand voting rights to 16 and 17 year olds in municipal elections.
 At school, she is the leader of their AAPI Club and an admissions ambassador.
 In her free time, she enjoys playing music, exploring new places, and eating good food.
 Sarah is excited to continue pushing for equitable education and demand change through GENup’s campaigns.